 | ^ cannot borrow mutably

-However, there are situations where it would be useful for a value to be able to mutate itself in its methods, but to other code, the value would appear to be immutable.
+However, there are situations in which it would be useful for a value to mutate itself in its methods, but to other code, the value would appear immutable.
 Code outside the value’s methods would not be able to mutate the value.
-RefCell<T> is one way to get the ability to have interior mutability.
-RefCell<T> isn’t getting around the borrowing rules completely, but the borrow checker in the compiler allows this interior mutability and the borrowing rules are checked at runtime instead.
+Using RefCell<T> is one way to get the ability to have interior mutability.
+But RefCell<T> doesn’t get around the borrowing rules completely: the borrow checker in the compiler allows this interior mutability, and the borrowing rules are checked at runtime instead.
 If we violate the rules, we’ll get a panic! instead of a compiler error.

-Let’s work through a practical example where we can use RefCell<T> to make it possible to mutate an immutable value and see why that’s useful.
+Let’s work through a practical example where we can use RefCell<T> to mutate an immutable value and see why that is useful.

 A Use Case for Interior Mutability: Mock Objects

-A test double is the general programming concept for a type that stands in the place of another type during testing.
-Mock objects are specific types of test doubles that record what happens during a test so that we can assert that the correct actions took place.
+A test double is the general programming concept for a type used in place of another type during testing.
+Mock objects are specific types of test doubles that record what happens during a test so we can assert that the correct actions took place.

-While Rust doesn’t have objects in the exact same sense that other languages have objects, and Rust doesn’t have mock object functionality built into the standard library like some other languages do, we can definitely create a struct that will serve the same purposes as a mock object.
+Rust doesn’t have objects in the same sense as other languages have objects, and Rust doesn’t have mock object functionality built into the standard library like some other languages do.
+However, we can definitely create a struct that will serve the same purposes as a mock object.

-Here’s the scenario we’d like to test: we’re creating a library that tracks a value against a maximum value, and sends messages based on how close to the maximum value the current value is.
-This could be used for keeping track of a user’s quota for the number of API calls they’re allowed to make, for example.
+Here’s the scenario we’ll test: we’ll create a library that tracks a value against a maximum value and sends messages based on how close to the maximum value the current value is.
+This library could be used for keeping track of a user’s quota for the number of API calls they’re allowed to make, for example.

-Our library is only going to provide the functionality of tracking how close to the maximum a value is, and what the messages should be at what times.
-Applications that use our library will be expected to provide the actual mechanism for sending the messages: the application could choose to put a message in the application, send an email, send a text message, or something else.
-Our library doesn’t need to know about that detail; all it needs is something that implements a trait we’ll provide called Messenger.
-Listing 15-15 shows our library code:
+Our library will only provide the functionality of tracking how close to the maximum a value is and what the messages should be at what times.
+Applications that use our library will be expected to provide the mechanism for sending the messages: the application could put a message in the application, send an email, send a text message, or something else.
+The library doesn’t need to know that detail.
+All it needs is something that implements a trait we’ll provide called Messenger.
+Listing 15-20 shows the library code:

-Filename: src/lib.rs
+src/lib.rs

 pub trait Messenger {

-fn send(&self, msg: &str);
+u fn send(&self, msg: &str);

 }